 Dental health requires periodic professional cleaning regardless of whether the mouth belongs to a person, a dog, a cat, a horse or any other animal.
 Home care of the tooth is never perfect and periodically tartar must be properly removed and the tooth surface properly polished and disinfected.

-Professional cleanings performed at the veterinarian’s office are similar to what humans receive at their dentist’s office:
+Comprehensive oral health assessment and treatment performed at the veterinarian’s office are similar to what humans receive at their dentist’s office:

 - Visible tartar is removed with instruments.